WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/_Sessions/Drakkenheim - Session 0.md

 # 4. Factions of Drakkenheim
 1. **[[Drakkenheim/Factions/The Hooded Lanterns\|The Hooded Lanterns]]**: A coalition formed from the remnants of city guards and paladins dedicated to rebuilding Drakkenheim.
 2. **[[Drakkenheim/Factions/The Queen's Men\|The Queen's Men]]**: Under the guise of their enigmatic leader, [[Drakkenheim/Mythological Figures/The Queen of Thieves\|The Queen of Thieves]], these criminal outlaws aim to gain total control, as they employ a network of loosely connected outlaw gangs to maintain their influence.
-3. **[[Drakkenheim/Factions/The Drakkenguard\|The Drakkenguard]]**: This order of paladins has returned to Drakkenheim to cleanse it of Delirium and secure holy relics.
+3. **[[Drakkenheim/Factions/The Drakken Guard\|The Drakken Guard]]**: This order of paladins has returned to Drakkenheim to cleanse it of Delirium and secure holy relics.
 4. **[[Drakkenheim/Factions/The Followers of the Falling Flame\|The Followers of the Falling Flame]]**: These devotees believe in the power of Delirium, many talk of some ritual known as the "Sacrement of the Falling Fire" to gain resistance to the effects of Delerium, all while serving their newfound prophet.
 5. **[[Drakkenheim/Factions/The Amethyst Academy\|The Amethyst Academy]]**: Governed by the enigmatic Eldrick Runeweaver, this institution of magic seeks to harness the potential of Delirium while recovering their former academy.